University of Kansas Data & Information Overview

 Student Loan Debt

-How Much Money Do KU Graduates Make?students who graduate with a bachelor's degree from KU make about $48,800 a year during their first few years of employment after graduation.
-This is good news for future KU graduates since it is 20% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do KU Graduates Make?bachelor's degree recipients from KU make around $48,800 per year during the early years of their employment.
+That's great news for KU students since it is 23% more than the average college graduate's salary of $39,802 per year.

 Location of University of Kansas